JulieAntezana/Geo-Tutor/README.md

 # Overview

-I am a software engineer who wants to create a geometry tutorial website for middle school students.
+We are a team of software engineers who want to create a geometry tutorial website for middle school and high school students.

 How to start a test server on your computer: Click on the link for more information: